Request a Speaker

 Why: It is part of Mote's public outreach to promote conservation and sustainable use of our oceans.

 Who: The Speakers are a highly trained, established group of Mote Volunteers.

 Length: Presentations typically last 45 mins to one hour, not including Q&A at the end.

-Where: We can present to community organizations within approximately 30 miles of Mote Marine Laboratory.
+Where: Ordinarily, we are only able to present to community organizations within approximately 30 miles of Mote Marine Laboratory - City Island Campus.
 Requests outside of this will be considered if a Volunteer Speaker is willing to present farther away.

 How: Complete the Speaker's Bureau request form to determine if a speaker is available for your event.
-Requests must be made at least two weeks prior to the preferred date and are subject to a Volunteer Speaker's availability.
+Requests must be made at least three weeks prior to the preferred date and are subject to a Volunteer Speaker's availability.
 We ask that your in-person audience size be no less the 25 people due to the amount of preparation, travel and presentation time (no restriction for virtual presentations).
 Requests will usually be confirmed within a week of submission.

 - Mote Marine Laboratory Overview - Get a glimpse into Mote Marine Laboratory, a world-class, independent research institution based right here in Sarasota, FL.
 Hear some of the history of this unique organization, it's research and the exciting work going on at Mote's campuses here in Florida with impacts affecting our oceans around the world.